 """

-Parallelizes root updates across multiple threads for improved performance.
+Parallelizes root updates across threads, accounting for reciprocal root

 """